 IVIG is given through an intravenous (IV) needle in your child's vein.
-It can reduce the inflammation (redness and swelling) in the body.
+It helps reduce the inflammation in the body.
 In turn, this can:

 - reduce the fever and redness caused by the disease

 IVIG contains antibodies from donated blood.
 It is screened for viruses and bacteria before it is used as a treatment.
-If you are concerned about this, talk to your doctor.
+Talk to your doctor if you have concerns about this treatment.

 Several different doctors look after children with Kawasaki disease

-Kawasaki disease may be diagnosed by a paediatrician, an emergency doctor, or a family doctor.
+Kawasaki disease may be diagnosed and managed by a paediatrician, an emergency doctor, or a family doctor.

 Two types of paediatric specialists also help care for children with Kawasaki disease.
 These are rheumatologists and cardiologists.

-- The rheumatologist is an inflammation specialist.
-He or she will help help diagnose Kawasaki disease and decide on treatments while your child is in the hospital.
+- A rheumatologist is an inflammation specialist.
+They can help diagnose Kawasaki disease and decide on treatments with the medical team.

 Most children go home from hospital after a few days.
-Usually the only medicine your child will keep taking at home is ASA, once a day.
-This lower dose of ASA will protect the heart until your child has another echocardiogram.
-This will happen about 6 weeks after the diagnosis.
+Usually, the only medicine your child will keep taking at home is ASA, once a day.
+ASA prevents your child’s blood platelets from sticking together.
+This helps prevent blood clots and will protect the heart until your child has another echocardiogram.
+This will happen about six weeks after the diagnosis.

-After this test, your child will likely be able to stop taking ASA.
-A year later, your child will have another echocardiogram.
+After the echocardiogram and a blood test, your child will likely be able to stop taking ASA.
+Your child may have another echocardiogram one year later.
 This is to make sure the disease has gone away completely.

 Most children with Kawasaki disease recover completely.
-Sometimes the cardiologist will want to do more heart tests or prescribe other medicines.
+In some cases, the cardiologist will want to do more heart tests or prescribe other medicines.

-Your child should continue to exercise and make healthy food choices
+Your child should continue to exercise regularly and make healthy food choices

-At this time, we do not know if children with Kawasaki disease and normal echocardiograms are more likely to develop heart problems when they are adults.
-All children should follow a healthy lifestyle, but it may be even more important in children who have had Kawasaki disease.
+At this time, it is not known if children who have had Kawasaki disease and who have normal echocardiograms are more likely to develop heart problems when they are adults.
+All children should follow a healthy active lifestyle, but it may be even more important in children who have had Kawasaki disease.
 A healthy lifestyle includes:

 - making healthy food choices

-Please ask your family doctor or paediatrician for information about healthy active living.
+Please speak with your family doctor or paediatrician for information about healthy active living.

-Your child should wait at least 9 months until the next vaccines
+Your child should wait at least six months until their next vaccines

 Your child should avoid getting chickenpox

-If your child is taking ASA, he or she should try not to get chickenpox.
-The combination of ASA and chickenpox is dangerous.
-It has been linked with an illness called Reye's syndrome.
+If your child has not had chickenpox (varicella) and has not been vaccinated, they should avoid getting chickenpox while taking ASA.
+The combination of ASA and chickenpox is dangerous, and has also been linked to Reye's syndrome.
 Tell your child's teachers about this.
-Ask them to let you know if there is chickenpox in the classroom.
+Ask them to let you know if any other students in the classroom have chickenpox.

-While your child is taking ASA, if your child is in contact with chickenpox or gets chickenpox, tell your child's doctor.
+While your child is taking ASA, if they are in contact with chickenpox or get chickenpox, call your child's doctor right away.

 - Kawasaki disease causes swelling of the blood vessels.
 It can affect the heart.

 - Your child will be admitted to hospital for treatment.
-Treatment usually involves 2 medicines: intravenous immune globulin (IVIG) and ASA (Aspirin).
+Treatment usually involves two medicines: intravenous immune globulin (IVIG) and ASA (Aspirin).